lakew68/ArepoPostProcessing/README.md

 - spinclass.py contains routines to calculate the spin parameter of DM/Gs.
 - spinclassellipsoid.py contains routines to calculate the spin parameter of GPs.
 - projection.py produces gas projection plots.
+- evolutiontracker.py produces a digraph representing the evolution of all objects in the simulation across snapshots.

 # Workflow